-Backing up these preventative measures, Instructure has established a set of prescriptive responses to be executed in the event of unauthorized data exposure.
+Backing up these preventative measures, Instructure has established a set of prescriptive responses to be executed in the event of unauthorized access to systems or unauthorized data exposure.
+Unauthorized access occurs when an unauthorized person (e.g., a bad actor, or malicious employee) gains access to Instructure systems via exploitation of a system vulnerability or social engineering.
 Data exposure occurs when restricted or confidential information is disclosed, exposed, or reasonably believed to have been disclosed or exposed to an unauthorized person, process, or system.

-Instructure's data exposure policy has been designed to ensure:
+Instructure's Incident Response policy has been designed to ensure:

-- Earliest possible detection of a system or data security breach. - Rapid securing of the system and data to prevent further unauthorized exposure. - Responsive notification to users and other affected parties that confidential or personal information has been or may have been exposed or compromised by a breach in system security.
+- Earliest possible detection of a system or data security breach; through both manual and automated detection methods - Rapid securing of the system and data to prevent further unauthorized exposure - Responsive notification to users and other affected parties that unauthorized access may have been granted and/or confidential or personal information may have been or was exposed or compromised by a breach in system security.